Health expert: Surge in COVID-19 cases should no longer be ‘major metric’ of pandemic - NewsBreak

 Cases across the U.S. and globally have reached record levels not seen since the start of the pandemic and the omicron variant now makes up a bulk of infections, including breakthroughs in fully vaccinated and boosted people.

-Jha said it remains important that health officials track infections among non-vaccinated individuals “because those people will end up in the hospital.”Fauci says he was ‘stunned’ by boos from Trump supporters over booster revelation
+Jha said it remains important that health officials track infections among non-vaccinated individuals “because those people will end up in the hospital.”Bag of five puppies abandoned at QuikTrip Christmas night, Tulsa Police officers adopt four, QT employee takes one

 “But we really need to focus on hospitalizations and deaths now,” he said.